Peter Clayton: Broadcasting and writing career

-BBC producer Teddy Warwick gave Clayton his first opportunity to broadcast on BBC Radio in 1962 and soon became a regular broadcaster.
+BBC producer Teddy Warwick gave Clayton his first opportunity to broadcast on BBC Radio in 1962 and he soon became a regular broadcaster.
 He presented jazz music on BBC Radio 1 (then on 247 metres (1215 kHz) medium wave) from October 1968, with a programme called Jazz on One which was broadcast on Sunday evenings.

 Clayton began to present Jazz Notes in 1970.
 In October 1973, the BBC launched Clayton's best remembered jazz programme, Sounds of Jazz, Sundays at 10 pm, with its own theme music composed by Laurie Johnson.
 His also presented a Sunday programme on Radio 2, Album Time.

 According to Alyn Shipton in 2012: "Throughout the 70s and 80s, Peter [Clayton] became synonymous with jazz on BBC Radio."
 In addition to playing jazz records, Clayton organised and presented live jazz recordings with studio audiences, with sets lasting about 30 minutes recorded at BBC's Maida Vale Studios in London during the week.
-Frequent artists included clarinetist Dave Shepherd and his quintet, pianist Colin Purbrook (1936–1999), pianist Brian Lemon and his octet, tenor saxophonist Danny Moss and his wife, vocalist Jeanie Lambe, and trumpeter Kenny Baker.
+Frequent artists included clarinetist Dave Shepherd and his quintet, pianist Colin Purbrook (1936–1999), pianist Brian Lemon (1937-2014) and his octet, tenor saxophonist Danny Moss and his wife, vocalist Jeanie Lambe, and trumpeter Kenny Baker.
 The Mike Westbrook Orchestra made several broadcasts and filled the studio.

 On 12 April 1974, Clayton interviewed the jazz pianist Oscar Peterson on BBC Radio 3.
 During the programme, Peterson performed and played some of his records.
 Clayton interviewed Sarah Vaughan on his Sounds of Jazz programme on 11 July 1977, when Vaughan sang a tribute to the music of George Gershwin.

 On BBC Radio 3, he succeeded Steve Race as the presenter of the Saturday afternoon programme Jazz Record Requests, and played requests from an international audience on Jazz for the Asking on the BBC World Service.
 In a 2005 Jazz UK article about the BBC's influence on jazz in the UK, authors Brian Blain and John Fordham stated:

 Informed presenters like the late Peter Clayton and Charles Fox served jazz superbly, and were looked on with real affection.
 For many years a long procession of bands, in all styles, made their way to the BBC's Maida Vale studios to record jazz, often in a near gig setting in front of enthusiastic audiences.

 When Clayton became ill from cancer, Charles Fox took his place in 1990.
 Then Fox died on 9 May 1991, and Clayton resumed the show, recording segments at home from a wheelchair.
 His show Sounds of Jazz continued to be heard on BBC Radio 2 until his death.
 When Clayton died, days after Fox died, Geoffrey Smith took over.

 Throughout his broadcasting career, Clayton wrote several books with a colleague, Peter Gammond (1925–2019).
 He also ghost wrote Vera Lynn's autobiography.